 Lastly, BlockFi depositors are high in the capital stack.
 If the other four lines of defense were to fail due to serious loan impairments and liquidity problems, the equity owners of BlockFi would get wiped out before the depositors do.
-Based on the last valuation round, BlockFi has equity worth over $400 million.
-At the rate they are growing, they’ll probably be over $1 billion soon.
+Based on the last valuation round, BlockFi has equity worth over $3 billion.
 In the event of a solvency problem, that company equity serves as a buffer- the executives and investors would all get their investment wiped out before depositors lose money.

 There have been some sketchy lenders in the industry that ran into solvency issues, but BlockFi is operating in the regulated institutional way that should make that sort of event quite unlikely, although certainly not impossible.